Primate Equilibrium Platform

 A Primate Equilibrium Platform (PEP) is a device used to train chimpanzees and other primates in maneuvers similar to those of a flight simulator.
 The chimpanzees are conditioned, with a series of electric shocks, to keep the rolling platform level.

+Composition

+PEP I

+The earlier model was maneuvered completely by the test subjects; each movement was in response to and an overcorrection of the motion preceding it.